OreCruncher/DynamicSurroundings/rtd/source/tutorials/dimension.rst

 Tutorial: Dimensions
 ====================
 This tutorial assumes that you have already created a Json configuration file.
-If you haven't please read `Tutorial: External Configuration Files <config_files.html>`__.
+If you haven't please read :ref:`tutorial-config-files`.

 Internally Dynamic Surroundings has a Dimension Registry where it keeps information related to how it should operate for a dimension.
 A modpack author can override what Dynamic Surroundings uses in order